ganeti/ganeti/doc/design-openvswitch.rst

 Proposed changes
 ----------------
-1. Implement functions into gnt-network to manage Open vSwitch through Ganeti gnt-network should be able to create, modify and delete vSwitches.
-The resulting configuration shall automatically be done on all members of the node group.
+1. Implement functions into gnt-cluster and gnt-node to manage Open vSwitch through Ganeti.
+   It should be possible to create, modify and delete vSwitches.
+The resulting configuration shall automatically be done on all members of the node group, if possible.
 Connecting Ethernet devices to vSwitches should be managed through this interface as well.

 2. Implement VLAN-capabilities: Instances shall have additional information for every NIC: VLAN-ID and port type.
 These are used to determine their type of connection to Open vSwitch.
 This will